tdewin/best-practices-guide/resource_planning/vpower_nfs_and_virtual_lab.md

 ## Virtual Lab in Complex Environments

-When using standard vSwitches in a VMware vSphere infrastructure, the Virtual Lab proxy appliance and the isolated networks must run on the same ESXi host.
+When using standard vSwitches in a VMware vSphere infrastructure, the Virtual Lab proxy appliance and the isolated networks must run on the same ESXi host ("Basic Single-Host" and "Advanced Single-Host" configurations).
 The reason is that standard vSwitches and their port groups are bound to one single host.
 Since the Virtual Lab port groups are isolated by nature, these networks are not known at the core network in terms of VLAN tagging or routing.

-When Distributed vSwitch (dvSwitch) is available, port groups can span multiple ESXi hosts.
+When Distributed vSwitch (dvSwitch) is available, port groups can span multiple ESXi hosts ("Advanced Multi-Host" configuration).
 Distributed vSwitches are typically required when using Virtual Lab for replicas (SureReplica) as replicas will often span multiple hosts. vSphere Distributed Resource Scheduler (DRS) may also distribute VMs across multiple hosts within a cluster once they are started.

 **Important!** Please check the following help article and the links at the bottom of the webpage before you configure Virtual Labs for Distributed vSwitch: